Coarse Equivalences of Euclidean Buildings: Coarse equivalences of trees

-(iii) If $f$ is a rough isometry, then we can put $a=1$.
+(iii) If $f$ is a rough isometry (see \ref{QIDef}), we may put $r=1$.

 \proof (i) By \ref{BoundedThm} both $G$-actions have the same set of maximal bounded subgroups.
 These subgroups correspond by \ref{MaxBoundedSubgroups} to the $G$-isolated points.
-Therefore we have equivariant bijections $\bar f:i_G(T_1)\rTo i_G(T_2)$ and $f_*:\partial T_1\rTo\partial T_2$.
-The trees of type (I), (II), and (III) can be distinguished by the $G$-action on $i_G(T_1)$; see \ref{Recover_a_b}, \ref{Recover_c} and \ref{Recover_d} (our assumptions exclude trees of type (0)).
+Therefore we have an equivariant bijection

+The types (I), (II), and (III) can be distinguished by the $G$-action on $i_G(T_1)$; see \ref{Recover_a_b}, \ref{Recover_c} and \ref{Recover_d} (our assumptions exclude trees of type (0)).
 The combinatorial structure is also encoded in the $G$-action, as we noted in \ref{GroupEncodesTree}.
-By the results in Section \ref{Recover}, we can rescale the metric on $T_2$ by a constant $a>0$ in such a way that $\bar f:i_G(T_1)\rTo i_G(T_2)$ extends to an equivariant isometry, which we also denote by $\bar f$.
-From the construction it is clear that $\bar f_*=f_*$.
-For trees of type (II) and (III), $\bar f$ and $a$ are unique by~\ref{GroupEncodesTree}.
+Also, we can rescale the metric on $T_2$ by a constant $r>0$ in such a way that $\bar f:i_G(T_1)\rTo i_G(T_2)$ extends to an equivariant isometry $T_1\rTo T_2$ which we also denote by $\bar f$.
+From the construction it is clear that $\bar f(A)=f_*A$.
+For trees of type (II) and (III), $\bar f$ and $r$ are unique by~\ref{GroupEncodesTree}.

 (ii) Let $z\in b(T_1) $ and put $r_1=1+\inf\{d(x,y)\mid x,y\in b(T_1),x\neq y\}$.
 Then $T_1$ is covered by the $G$-translates of $B_{r_1}(z)$.
 Let $\F $ be the collection of all apartments of $T_1$ containing $z$.
 By \ref{Quasigeodesics2} there is a constant $r_f>0$ such that $f_1(z\times p)\in \bigcap\{B_{r_f}(f_*A)\mid A\in\F \}= \bigcap\{B_{r_f}(\bar f(A))\mid A\in\F \}=B_{r_f}(\bar f(z))$.
-It follows that $d(f_1(x\times p),\bar f(x))\leq ar_1+r_f+\rho(r_1)$ for general $x\in T_1$.
+It follows that $d(f_1(x\times p),\bar f(x))\leq r r_1+r_f+\rho(r_1)$ for general $x\in T_1$.